-I am pleased to provide you with Alberta Education's Funding Manual for School Authorities for the 2022/23 school year.
+I am pleased to provide you with Alberta Education's Funding Manual for School Authorities for the 2023/24 school year.

 The manual will assist school jurisdictions, accredited funded private schools and private early childhood services (ECS) operators in accessing and understanding Alberta Education funding.
-The manual provides details on the funding available for the 2022/23 school year including applicable formulas, funding rates, criteria and reporting requirements.
+The manual provides details on the funding available for the 2023/24 school year, including applicable formulas, funding rates, criteria and reporting requirements.
 Funding from Alberta Education supports the provision of approved education programs for children and students in ECS to Grade 12.

-School authorities will be provided with funding commitment letters and funding profiles in spring 2022 for the upcoming school year.
+School authorities will be provided with funding commitment letters and funding profiles in spring 2023 for the upcoming school year.
 I would encourage you to work closely with Alberta Education staff to review your profile and this manual to develop a thorough understanding of how your school authority will be funded for the year ahead.

-If you have any questions about how funding is allocated under the Funding and Assurance Framework, please contact Daimen Tan, Director, School Finance Branch at 780-422-0865 or daimen.tan@gov.ab.ca and department staff will work diligently with you to resolve any issues prior to the start of the school year.
+If you have any questions about how funding is allocated under the Funding and Assurance Framework, please contact Leila Williams, Director, School Finance Branch, at 587-340-0440 or leila.williams@gov.ab.ca, and department staff will work diligently with you to resolve any issues prior to the start of the school year.
 Department staff will also use these conversations to help determine if any adjustments are needed.
 Alberta Education will seek to maintain the integrity and streamlined nature of the model, while swiftly addressing any loopholes, inequities or unintended consequences.

-The Summary of Significant Changes highlights important changes for 2022/23.
-Any questions may be directed to the appropriate contact listed in Section J5.
+The Summary of Significant Changes highlights important changes for 2023/24.
+Any questions may be directed to the appropriate contact listed in Section K5.